-All students are required to have the equivalent of the following courses at the undergraduate level prior to admission to the program.
+All students are required to have the equivalent knowledge of the following courses at the undergraduate level prior to completing the program.
+A grade of "C" or better must be earned in each course to show proficiency.
 These courses may be taken in conjunction with the Masters courses, but must be completed prior to the student's final semester:

-- Medical Terminology
+- · Medical Terminology

-- Anatomy & Physiology
+- · Anatomy & Physiology

-- Pathophysiology & Pharmacology
+- · Pathophysiology & Pharmacology